When it comes to matters of the heart rejection sucks, and is inevitable, so let’s learn how to handle rejection like a stormtrooper!

-The interesting bit is that when I went into real estate sales, at the tender age of 20, I loooved rejection.
-Seriously.
+The interesting bit is when I went into real estate sales, at the tender age of 20, I loooved rejection.

-Whether it was a residual cuckoo effect or it was because I made a game of getting rejected, I used all those real estate “nos” to hone my sales skills and try new communication techniques, and I turned my “no” woes into WOWs.
+Whether it was a residual cuckoo effect or it was because I made a game of getting rejected, I used all those real estate “nos” to hone my sales skills and try new communication techniques and turned my “no” woes into WOWs.

-My mantra: Every no is closer to a yes!
+My “Handle Rejection” Mantra: Every “no” is closer to a “yes!”

-This is the awesome possum attitude that helped propel me to becoming Anna J: Super Star Realty Lady.
+This is the awesome possum attitude that helped propel me to becoming Anna J, Super Star Realty Lady.
+(See memoir.)

 Real estate managers and brokers tell salespeople every day, “Don’t take it personally.”

-It is personal.
 If you’re not effectively communicating how you can help someone—the client—achieve their goals—to buy a home or to sell a home—it is you.
-That’s sales.

-When we retrain our brains to think of rejection as “one step closer to my right yes,” then we build up the stamina to sustain our self-esteem throughout the rejections that lead to our goal: The Right One.
+When you retrain your brains to think of rejection as “one step closer to your right yes,” you build up the stamina to sustain your self-esteem throughout the rejections that lead to your goal: The Right One.